jingyue202205/CIA-SSD-AI-TRT/README.md

 make
 sudo ./cia-ssd-ai-trt -s             // serialize model to plan file i.e. 'cia-ssd-ai-trt.engine' sudo ./cia-ssd-ai-trt -d    // deserialize plan file and run inference, the images in samples will be processed.
-**one frame takes 1-2 seconds, it is very slow, needs to be optimized in the future.**
+**one frame takes 1-2 seconds on my laptop with Intel(R) Core(TM) i5-7300HQ and nvidia 1050ti, it is very slow, needs to be optimized in the future.**
 ```

 2. check the outputs generated